-- They complete the donation are taken to a confirmation or thank-you page.
+- They complete the donation and are taken to a confirmation or thank-you page.

 Work with a nonprofit consultant to ensure your technology, from your website to your CRM, is configured to record all the essential nonprofit analytics you’ll need on hand to make smarter decisions going forward.

 Creating a nonprofit digital strategy can seem extremely complicated for organizations that haven’t yet devoted a ton of energy or resources to conducting full-scale campaigns.
-While online fundraising platforms have made it easier than ever to get up and running fast, actually scaling up those efforts into concerted, well-organized, and fully promoted digital campaigns take a little more effort.
+While online fundraising platforms have made it easier than ever to get up and running fast, actually scaling up those efforts into concerted and well-organized digital campaigns takes a little more effort.

 Your digital strategy is an essential part of the equation.

 By supporting your goals, generating web traffic, encouraging engagement, and tracking conversions, your digital tools and techniques can set you up for success and help your organization grow more consciously with every new campaign you conduct.
-For more information and resources on online fundraising technologies and strategies, be sure to continue your research:
+For more information on online fundraising technologies and strategies, continue your research with these resources:

 - Nonprofit Marketing Consulting: Overview & 6 Top Picks.
 Review this list of nonprofit marketing partners that can elevate your digital strategy.